 In July 2007, based in part on the recommendations of W.T.
-Haigh, the Compensation Committee approved the implementation of an expanded cash bonus program intended to increase the cash element of our annual compensation program in relation to stock based compensation to more closely track the compensation programs of the peer companies listed above and related compensation survey data.
+Haigh, the Compensation Committee approved the implementation of an expanded cash bonus program intended to increase the cash element of our annual compensation program in relation to stock based compensation to more closely track the compensation programs of the peer companies reviewed and related compensation survey data.
 This expanded program established target percentages and includes eligibility for an annual performance-based cash bonus for all employees.
 The amount of cash available under the bonus plan is determined on an annual basis by the Compensation Committee and depends on the level of achievement of the stated corporate and department goals, and individual contribution to the achievement of specific corporate goals.
 Individual employees have a target cash bonus generally set as a percentage of base salary.
 Currently, employees are eligible for annual performance-based cash bonuses in amounts ranging from 5%-50% of their base salaries, with the percentage of the target bonus increasing with an employee's level of responsibility.
-The plan approved in 2007 provides for a 30% target bonus for Vice Presidents, 40% for Senior Vice Presidents and 50% for our Chief Executive Officer.
+The plan approved in 2007 provides for a 30% target bonus for Vice Presidents and 50% for our Chief Executive Officer.
 These targets were developed based on the recommendations of W.T.
 Haigh and the Radford Survey data.
-In its discretion, the Compensation Committee may, however, award bonus payments above or below these amounts on a case-by-case basis.
+In its sole discretion, the Compensation Committee may, however, award bonus payments above or below these amounts on a case-by-case basis or may decide to not award bonus payments at all, notwithstanding the achievement of particular goals or individual contributions.

-The following primary corporate, financial and operational goals for our 2007 fiscal year were approved by our Board of Directors in January 2007:
+The primary corporate, financial and operational goals for our 2008 fiscal year were: